matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

    }

 The type and content of the plaintext message event are given in the payload.
-Encyrpting state events is not supported.
+Encrypting state events is not supported.

 We include the room ID in the payload, because otherwise the homeserver would be able to change the room a message was sent in.
 We include a hash of the